 We had thought about renting a canoe at Lake Louise on the previous afternoon, but after seeing the line up, we decided to put this off for the next day.

-We could have also done it in the evening, but given we were traveling with kids who needed to be up at 3:30am for the Moraine Lake shuttle, we knew it would be best to prioritize sleep at this point!
+We could have also done it in the evening, but given we were travelling with kids who needed to be up at 3:20 am for the Moraine Lake shuttle, we knew it would be best to prioritize sleep at this point!

-When we returned from our Moraine Lake sunrise experience, we first when for breakfast at the Fairmont Lake Louise.
+When we returned from our Moraine Lake sunrise experience, we went for breakfast at the Fairmont Lake Louise.
 The buffet breakfast was exactly what we all needed after being up for several hours!

 After our safety briefing, we were in our canoe (the fifth last one available) and on our way.
 We rented the canoe for one hour rather than 30 minutes, as we felt the 30 minutes would have been too short.
 With one hour, we were able to go to the end of the lake and back.